Peter Max: Early life and education

 In 1948, the family moved to Haifa, Israel, where they lived for several years.
 Peter attended school in Mount Carmel, but was often drawing instead of taking notes.
 His principal suggested to his parents that he take art lessons after school, and he began to study under Professor Hünik, a Viennese Expressionist.

 From Israel, the family continued moving westward and stopped in Paris for several months—an experience that Max said greatly influenced his appreciation for art.
 In their short time in Paris, Max's mother enrolled him in drawing classes at the Louvre, where he began to study Fauvism.
-After nine months in Paris, Max and his family made their final move, settling in Brooklyn, New York.
+After nine months in Paris, Max and his family made their final move, settling in the Brooklyn borough of New York City.

-Max and his parents first settled in Bensonhurst, Brooklyn, in 1953 where he attended Lafayette High School, classmates with future actor Paul Sorvino.
+Max and his parents first settled in Bensonhurst, Brooklyn, in 1953 where he attended Lafayette High School, classmates with future actor Paul Sorvino and future Baseball Hall of Fame pitcher Sandy Koufax.
 In 1956, Max began his formal art training at the Art Students League of New York in Manhattan, studying anatomy, figure drawing and composition under Frank J. Reilly, who had studied at the League alongside Norman Rockwell.

 Career

 1960s

-In 1962, Max started a small Manhattan arts studio known as "The Daly & Max Studio," with friend Tom Daly.
+In 1962, Max started a small Manhattan arts studio known as "The Daly & Max Studio", with friend Tom Daly.
 Daly and Max were joined by friend and mentor Don Rubbo, and the three worked as a group on books and advertising for which they received industry recognition.
 Much of their work incorporated antique photographic images as elements of collage.
-Max's interest in astronomy contributed to his self-described "Cosmic '60s" period, which featured psychedelic, counter culture imagery.
+Max's interest in astronomy contributed to his self-described "Cosmic '60s" period, which featured psychedelic, counterculture imagery.

 In 1967, Max solidified his place as a counter-cultural icon by designing the flyers for the second ever 'Be In', a political gathering of mainly hippies in New York's Central Park after the Easter parade on March 26, 1967.

 Max appeared on The Tonight Show on August 15, 1968.
-He was featured on the cover of Life magazine's September 5, 1969 edition under the heading "Peter Max: Portrait of the artist as a very rich man."
+He was featured on the cover of Life magazine's September 5, 1969, edition under the heading "Peter Max: Portrait of the artist as a very rich man".